garnierclement/pfe/sensors/README.md

 ### Request procedure

-The Request procedure corresponds to the ability to send the sensor's data to another that have requested it.
+The Request procedure corresponds to the ability to send the sensor's data in OSC format to another that have requested it.

 	"request": {
 			"default": {